-With the increasing number of incidents of child abuse in the city, It is about time that parents build on the communication comfort to be able to speak to their children.
+With the increasing number of incidents of child abuse in the city, It is about time that parents focus on open communication and orientation of their children.

 Parents play an important role in the growth, development and sexual understanding of their children.
 Being curious about sex is natural, as it helps teenagers to understand their body and helps them feel positive about themselves.